On the Road to Woodstock: The Royalton-Woodstock Turnpike

 As a side note, in many cases, likely including the Royalton-Woodstock Turnpike Company, the turnpikes proved not to be the great money-making investment that early investors believed they would be.
 There are several reasons for this.
 First, the building of roads was extremely expensive.
 In many cases, the turnpike companies tried to build straight roads without regard to the terrain.
 This meant that roads were built in places that were extremely steep or not easily buildable for other reasons, and this added to construction costs.
 Second, the issue of people not wanting to pay the tolls and the rise of shunpikes meant that it was difficult once the roads were built to recoup income from them.
 Lastly, as anyone who lives in Vermont knows, roads have to be constantly maintained.
 It is likely that the turnpike companies, having built the roads, realized that the cost of continual maintenance would likely eliminate most, if not all, of the profits.

-As for the little house in which Mr. Bosworth had stayed when he served as the toll collector -- -- it was eventually moved across the road and became the residence of Levi Benson, who lived in it the rest of his life.
-Based on various documents, it appears that part of the back part of the house that is located near the Mount Tom parking lot contains part of this old tollbooth.
+As for the toll booths, both became homes.
+The one in which Mr. Bosworth had stayed after his “caboose” was blown up, was eventually moved across the road, and it became the residence of Levi Benson, who lived in it the rest of his life.

-The other toll booth that had originally been built in Vale Center in 1852 was moved to the area near the base of Mt.
+The other toll booth that had stood to the north of where Bassett’s farm is now located was moved to the area near the base of Mt.
 Tom and became the home of a Mrs. Dana.
-According to an article published on June 1, 1899 in the Vermont Standard, this tollbooth was built near the toll gate in Willow Vale Center about 1818.
+According to an article published on June 1, 1899, in the Vermont Standard, this tollbooth was built near the toll gate in Willow Vale Center about 1818.
 The building served as a home to James Raymond and his family although it is not clear from the article whether this building was used as the Raymond’s domicile while it was operating as a tollbooth or during the period that followed the tollgate’s removal to the area near the base of Mount Tom.

 In the Vermont Standard article, it is written, : “This house [the tollbooth] as we first remember it was occupied by James Raymond and family, consisting of wife and five children.
 Uncle Jim, as he was usually called, was a brick mason by trade, and if you chanced to know him would never forget his originality.
 His wife was one of of the largest women of her day and generation.
 I can see her as if yesterday, travelling across the well-worn kitchen floor, which bent and squeaked at every step.
 There are many incidents connected with the family and toll-house which I give but a passing notice.
 The good wife had more than once told Uncle Jim that some day there would be a big hole in the kitchen floor and she in the cellar.
 His reply was that it always had held, and he guessed it would.
 The prophecy proved true, for not many days after she and one of the girls suddenly found themselves as far down as the potato bin, much more frightened than hurt.”